 If we or our partners are unable or fail to adequately, initiate, protect, defend or enforce our intellectual property rights in any area of commercial interest or in any part of the world where we wish to seek regulatory approval for our products, methods, processes and other technologies, the value of the drug product candidates to produce revenue would diminish.
 Additionally, if our products, methods, processes, and other technologies or our commercial use of such products, processes, and other technologies, including but not limited to any tradename, trademark or commercial strategy infringe the proprietary rights of other parties, we could incur substantial costs.
-The USPTO and the patent offices of other jurisdictions have issued to us a number of patents for our various inventions and we have in-licensed several patents from various institutions.
-We have filed additional patent applications and provisional patent applications with the USPTO.
-We have filed a number of corresponding foreign patent applications and intend to file additional foreign and U.S. patent applications, as appropriate.
+The USPTO and the patent offices of other jurisdictions have issued to us a number of patents for our various inventions and we have in-licensed several patent applications.
+We have filed additional patent applications, as appropriate.
 We have also filed certain trademark and tradename applications worldwide.
 We cannot assure you as to:

-- $\bullet \quad \text{the degree and range of protection any patents will afford against competitors with similar products};\\$ - · if and when patents will issue; - if patents do issue we can not be sure that we will be able to adequately defend such patents and whether or not we will be able to adequately enforce such patents; or - · whether or not others will obtain patents claiming aspects similar to those covered by our patent applications.
+- the degree and range of protection any patents will afford against competitors with similar products; - if and when patents will issue; - if patents do issue we can not be sure that we will be able to adequately defend such patents and whether or not we will be able to adequately enforce such patents; or - whether or not others will obtain patents claiming aspects similar to those covered by our patent applications.